leontran66/connoisseur/README.md

 ```

 5. Navigate to the `client` folder
-6. Create a `.env` file and add the following variables:
+6. Create a `.env` file with the following variables:

 ```
 REACT_APP_AUTH0_AUDIENCE=